PRATAP-KUMAR/first-capstone-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# First Capstone Project

-> Description the project.
+> In this capstone project is to build a website based on an online website for a conference.

 ## Built With

-- Major languages
-- Frameworks
+- html, css , javascript
-- Technologies used
+- bootstrap

 ## Live Demo (if available)